bahmutov/todomvc-angular/slides/00-start/PITCHME.md

 Note:
 The check works really well in VSCode editor.
 I am not sure how well other editors support Cypress type checks right out of the box.

++++

+## 💡 TypeScript

+If your project has `typescript` dependency, you should be able to write TS specs right away, just like in our `todomvc-angular` project

+📚 Read the blog post "Convert Cypress Specs from JavaScript to TypeScript" [glebbahmutov.com/blog/cypress-js-to-ts/](https://glebbahmutov.com/blog/cypress-js-to-ts/)

 ---

 ## Docs